xaur/decred-proposals/Decred-Market-Makers.md

 5k DCR/pair = 30k DCR for 6 pairs = 900k USD, assume monthly interest of 0.8% = $43k

-Unknown BTC/USD loan requirement

-Total indicative cost for 6 months (assuming BTC/USD loan costs same as DCR loan: **$326,000**
+Total indicative cost for 6 months (trading fees would be added up to $20k/month): **$283,000**

 ### Grapefruit Trading

-- Cheaper, looser spread, lower liquidity, less uptime
+- Cheaper, looser spread, lower liquidity, less uptime.
+Only proposal which does not require reimbursement of trading fees.

 **Offer:**